Nicki Minaj Will Not Press Charges Against Cardi B After NYFW Fight

 “I addressed you once in person, I addressed you a second time in person, and every time you copped the plea!!
 But when you mention my child, you choose to like comments about me as a mother, make comments about my abilities to take care of my daughter is when all bets are f***ing off!!”

 Cardi B’s post received over 3.2 million likes and 301,000 comments since it was posted just after midnight on Saturday.
-Her fans seems supportive, with one user commenting, “Was about time someone stood up to nikki she runs her mouth too much she’s jealous of Cardis success…all that talk and she hid she should’ve stood her ground.”
+Her fans seems supportive, with one user commenting with the following.

+“Was about time someone stood up to nikki she runs her mouth too much she’s jealous of Cardis success…all that talk and she hid she should’ve stood her ground.”

 Cardi B addresses alleged fight with Nicki Minaj: "I've let a lot of sh*t slide!" https://t.co/z813zhcO46 pic.twitter.com/afbuuV7dba